terminatorul/NvStrapsReBar/README.md

 `NvStrapsReBar.exe` prompts you with a small text-based menu.
 You can configure 2 value for the BAR size with this tool:
 * GPU-side BAR size
-* PCI BAR size (for older boards, without Resizable BAR)
+* PCI BAR size (for older motherboards without ReBAR)

-Both sizes must be right for Resizable BAR to work, but maybe some newer boards can already configure PCI BAR size as expected, so maybe there is a small chance you only need to set the GPU-side value for the BAR size.
-But you should try and experiment with both of them, as needed.
+Both sizes must be right for Resizable BAR to work, but newer boards can configure PCI BAR size as expected, so you only need to set the GPU-side value for the BAR size.
+If not, you should try and experiment with both of them, as needed.

 ![image](https://github.com/terminatorul/NvStrapsReBar/assets/378924/fc432819-6710-43da-829f-41c2119b89d7)

 Most people should choose the first menu option and press `E` to Enable auto-settings BAR size for Turing GPUs.
 Depending on your board, you may need to also input `P` at the menu prompt, to choose Target PCI BAR size, and select value 64 (for the option to configure PCI BAR for selected GPUs only).
-Befor quitting the menu, input `S` to save the changes you made to the EFI variable store, for the UEFI DXE driver to read them.
+Before quitting the menu, input `S` to save the changes you made to the EFI variable store, for the UEFI DXE driver to read them.

 If you choose a GPU BAR size of 8 GiB for example, and a Target PCI BAR size of 4 GiB, you will get a 4 GiB BAR.